Our Curriculum

 The school offers a bespoke curriculum, designed carefully with our children in mind and also with our vision of what education should be.
 In creating and developing our offer, we considered:

-- Social and moral rights and responsibilities are taught in context through the academic curriculum as well as through assemblies, Philosophy for Children and the pastoral offer
+- Spiritual, moral, social and cultural development of our pupils- pupils' rights and responsibilities are taught in context through the academic curriculum as well as through assemblies and the pastoral offer.

-- Rich experiences – trips, forest school, visitors, work week to not only support particular curriculum topics but also to provide wide life experiences to all and to support social mobility
+- Rich experiences- school trips, visitors, workshops, forest school, work week to not only support particular curriculum topics but also to provide wide life experiences to all.

-- Strong SEND provision – bespoke curriculum within curriculum for pupils with complex additional needs
+- Strong SEND provision – bespoke curriculum for pupils with complex additional needs.

 Here’s what the pupils say…